LES 101. Comparative Justice. 3 Hours.

 In this class students will address both substantive international criminal law (the crimes committed â€“ such as slavery, crimes against humanity, genocide) and its enforcement mechanisms (the institutions â€“ international criminal tribunals and courts, international treaty enforcement mechanisms).
 Students will also interrogate the legitimacy of international criminal sanctions and address the political ramifications of criminal sanctions across national borders.
 Course Information: Same as PSC 561.

 LES 565.
 Law, Policy, and Administration.
 4 Hours.

-his course provides a graduate level overview of the legal foundations of the environment in which public managers and policy makers operate.
+This course provides a graduate level overview of the legal foundations of the environment in which public managers and policy makers operate.
 A case study approach is used to illustrate the interrelationship of public management, policymaking and law.
-Course Information: Same as PAD 565 and PSC 565.
+Course Information: Same as PSC 565.

 LES 568.
 Labor Arbitration and Dispute Resolution.
 4 Hours.